Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D9
+I finished the mastery curriculum today with the start of a simple todo program which demonstrated working with classes.
+Now its time to work on some extra Ruby tutorials.
+As we've spent quite a bit of time trying to fathom rspec error messages I've decided to give the [[Ruby Koans](http://rubykoans.com/) - route to enlightenment a go.
+It's proving interesting...

 ### R2D8
 I started the day with a walk to the allotment while I watered the crops while pondering the hash challenge waiting for me at home.
 It's what is known as "procrasta-gardening".
 Anyway, I cam home feeling fairly nervous about the the last hash challenge in the mastery-curriculum, but it was smooth(-ish) sailing.
 Job done!
 Onto methods now....